pacampbell/selfvm/VMLANG.md

 # Section 3: Registers

-The machine has 16 registers [0,15].
-All registers are 32-bits
+The machine has 16 general purpose registers [0,15].
+And All registers are 32-bits.
+There also exists a single special purpose register to contain various state and configuration.

 <pre>
 +--------+------+--------------------------------+